 The Department of Industrial Policy and Promotion (DIPP), Ministry of Commerce, Govt. of India publishes data on production and capacity of cement in its Annual Report.
-As per Annual Report 2020-21, the total installed capacity of cement plants has been placed at 537 million tonnes among which there are more than 350 mini cement plants with an estimated capacity of 11.10 million tonnes per annum.
-During 2019-20, the production of cement was 334.37 million tonnes which showed a slight decrease of 1% as compared to the year 2018-19 which reported a production of 337.32 million tonnes.
+As per Annual Report 2021-22, the total installed capacity of cement plants has been placed at 537 million tonnes among which there are about 240 large cement plant and more than 350 mini cement plants.
+During 2021-22, the production of cement was 360.19 million tonnes which showed an increase of 20% as compared to the year 2020-21 which reported a production of 299.94 million tonnes.